wtt235/NumberPrettifier/README.md

 Approach
 -------------
 An object oriented approach was taken.
-A class to handle the conversion of a numeric type to a "pretty" type.
+A class was created to handle the conversion of a numeric type to a "pretty" type.
 To test the validity of this conversion, some simple checks are done within the project's main method.

 Assumptions